mapooon/SelfBlendedImages/README.md

 > Kaede Shiohara and Toshihiko Yamasaki,
 > *CVPR 2022 Oral*

+***2022.4.29: After discussions with the university's TLO, it was decided that the code would be licensed (free for research purposes only, with a fee for commercial use).
+Therefore it takes even more time to create the license.
+Thank you for your understanding.***

 ***2022.4.19: Due to some circumstances at our university, the code will be released after 2022.4.26.
 Please stay tuned.***

 <!--